oshi/oshi/FAQ.md

 library used the OperatingSystemMXBean's getFreePhysicalMemory() method which was useless on Linux.
 Web searches revealed only two packaged alternatives: SIGAR (which had stopped development then) and OSHI (which had the same bug, but was open source and fixable).
-A bug report turned into an invitation to submit a PR, which turned into converting the OS X commandline calls to native methods and adding more, which turned into an invitation to take over the project and a very educational experience in learning git, maven, the  software development lifecycle, unit testing, continuous integration, and more.
+A bug report turned into an invitation to submit a PR, which turned into converting the OS X command line calls to native methods and adding more, slowly expanding coverage in both features and OS coverage.

 A few contributors have a grand plan for [OSHI 6](https://github.com/oshi/oshi6) and will be completely redesigning the API with an eye toward more modular driver-based information access.
 The current 4.x